How To Backup WordPress Files and Databases

 Option 3: Back Up Through Your Hosting Provider

 In order to make the manual backup process easier, many hosts offer a built-in solution.
 At WP Engine, we make it easy to back up your site as and when you want to.
 To give you further peace of mind, every plan includes automatic daily backups as well.

 - Log into your dashboard and select your account from the Installs menu.

-- Select Backup points from the dashboard menu, then Backup Now.
+- Select Backup points from the dashboard menu, and then Backup Now.

-- After you’ve entered a description for your backup, click Create production backup.
-Your backed up site will then be accessible in the Backup Now screen.
+- After you’ve entered a description for your backup, click on Create production backup.
+Your backed-up site will then be accessible in the Backup Now screen.

-With WP Engine, you can rest easy knowing you can easily backup and restore previous versions of your WordPress site as and when you need to.
-If you have any questions or concerns about backups, or any other aspect of your WordPress site, our reliable support staff are also available to help 24/7.
+With WP Engine, you can rest easy knowing that your site is backed up nightly.
+This means you can restore previous versions of your WordPress site whenever the need arises.
+Plus, if you have any questions or concerns about backups (or any other aspect of your WordPress site) our reliable support staff are available to help 24/7.